 As a general rule, you should define triggers and fields from top left to bottom right of the report.
 This has the added benefit of making your indexer parameters easier to understand.

-Figure 1 shows a page from the sample report.
+Figure 2 on page 8 shows a page from the sample report.